bairunnn/assignment02-cloud/README.md

     ```

     **Discussion:**

+        I chose the Penn Police Department patrol map, which shows a contiguous area in the main campus where there is campus police presence.

+        The .geojson file is manually derived from the police map at https://www.publicsafety.upenn.edu/about/uppd/

 9. With a query involving PWD parcels and census block groups, find the `geo_id` of the block group that contains Meyerson Hall. `ST_MakePoint()` and functions like that are not allowed.